 Ready to start earning your Ohio drivers license?
 We've gathered all the details of the process.
-Find out how to get started with our DPS-approved online Ohio drivers ed course and what you need to do to get into the driver's seat.
+Find out how to get started with our BMV-approved online Ohio drivers ed course and what you need to do to get into the driver's seat.

 How It Works

 Just create an account (it takes less than a minute), and you're all set to start our Ohio drivers ed course.

 Log in and out whenever you want, from any Internet-connected computer.
 When you log back in, we'll take you to the exact place you left off.
 Compare that to spending your weekends in a classroom!

 Once you complete the first 2 hours of the course, we'll send you a Certificate of Enrollment, which you can take to any licensed driving school to begin your in-car driving lessons.

 There will be a final exam at the end of your drivers ed course, but don't worry—you can review the course material as much as you want before you take it.
 Once you pass the test, we'll mail your Certificate of Completion within 1 business day.
 Shipment of certificates by USPS First Class Mail is free.

 Please note: Per Ohio BMV requirements, the course must be completed within 180 days of registration.

 How do I get my drivers license?

 Step 1: Complete a BMV-approved Ohio drivers education course